On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Abstract

 \section{Abstract}

 Stochastic gradient descent (SGD) is an estimation tool for large data employed in machine learning and statistics.
 Due to the Markovian nature of the SGD process, inference is a challenging problem.
 An underlying asymptotic normality of the averaged SGD (ASGD) estimator allows for the construction of a batch-means estimator of the asymptotic covariance matrix.
-Instead of the usual increasing batch-size strategy employed in ASGD, we propose a memory efficient equal batch-size strategy and show that under mild conditions, the estimator is consistent.
-A key feature of the proposed batching technique is that it allows for bias-correction of the variance, at no cost to memory.
-Since joint inference for high dimensional problems may be undesirable, we present marginal-friendly simultaneous confidence intervals, and show through an example how covariance estimators of ASGD can be employed in improved predictions.
+Instead of the usual increasing batch-size strategy, we propose a memory efficient equal batch-size strategy and show that under mild conditions, the { batch-means} estimator is consistent.
+A key feature of the proposed batching technique is that it allows for bias-correction of the variance, at no { additional} cost to memory. { Further}, since joint inference for large dimensional problems may be undesirable, we present marginal-friendly simultaneous confidence intervals, and show through an example { on} how covariance estimators of ASGD can be employed { for} improved predictions.